 A: Each share of Company common stock outstanding as of the Record Date is entitled to one vote.
-As of the Record Date, there were 45,652,542 shares of Company common stock issued and outstanding.
+As of the Record Date, there were 48,431,589 shares of Company common stock issued and outstanding.

-7. O: How do I vote?
+7. Q: How do I vote

 - A: You can vote in person at the Annual Meeting or by proxy.
-There are three ways to vote by proxy: - (1) By Mail you can vote by mail by completing, signing and dating each proxy card you received and returning it in the postage prepaid envelope provided; - (2) By Telephone you can vote by telephone by calling (866) 540-5760 and following the instructions on the proxy card; or - (3) By Internet you can vote over the Internet at www.proxyvoting.com/kfy by following the instructions on the proxy card.
+There are three ways to vote by proxy: - (1) By Mail-you can vote by mail by completing, signing and dating each proxy card you received and returning it in the postage prepaid envelope provided; - (2) By Telephone-you can vote by telephone by calling (800) 652-8683 and following the instructions on the proxy card; or

+(3) By Internet-you can vote over the Internet at www.investorvote.com/KFY by following the instructions on the proxy card.